AhmadHamze/Q-A-Chatbot/Readme.md

 ```bash
 python3.12 -m venv env
 ```
-Make sure it it activated:
+> You can use another Python version, but make sure to change the command accordingly.

+Ensure the environment is activated:

 ```bash
 source env/bin/activate